INVESTOR HREDD PRECISION TOOLS

 [7] Ibid, 7.

-Investors can ask how the scheme operationalizes approaches to vulnerable groups and whether and how it verifies actual steps the member took to provide protections.
+Investors can ask how the scheme addresses vulnerable workers and communities in its standard and auditing practices and whether and how it verifies the steps the adhering entity takes to provide protections.

 ➔ GoodWeave International Generic Standard requires compliance at different levels of production: exporting, subcontracting, and home-based workers.
 To ensure the absence of child labor for home-based workers, the certifying body ensures workers understand the parameters for how children can contribute to their work.
 This includes protections for the child’s participation in school, physical and mental well-being, and parental supervision while the work is performed.[3]

-While not a certification scheme, the Fair Food Program, is a flagship example of worker-driven social responsibility:
+The Fair Food Program, is a prominent example of worker-driven social responsibility:

 ➔ The Fair Food Program Code of Conduct requires that participating farms directly hire workers as employees and that workers complete registration and receive time cards before beginning work in the fields.
 In relation to migrant workers, the Program specifies the Mexican National Employment Service (SNE) as the sole recruitment channel for guestworkers on H-2A visas to the United States and verifies compliance with U.S. law on guestworker working conditions and pay.[4]